Request Free Trial

 Now, go to the admin panel and select the product option.
 Next, select the products you want to update tags.

-step 6 filter tag updates
+Add filters on shopify step 6: filter tag updates

 Next,